PixeyeHQ/actors.unity/README.md

  tags.Remove(Tag.Stunned);
  bool condition_stunned = tags.Contain(Tag.Stunned);
 ```
-In example above condition_stunned will be true because we have added same tag twice but deleted it only once.
+In the example above condition_stunned will be true because we have added the same tag twice but deleted it only once.

-## ECS
+## <a id="ECS"></a>ECS
 Simple ECS pattern for working with actors.
 My approach can be used only with actor classes at the current moment and is far less
 powerful than clean ECS approaches and it's used more for structuring than gaining performance boost.